 - Weight: 12lbs.

-- Safety features: There is a child safety lock.
-An automatic shut off with a beeping sound gets activated under certain circumstances.
+- Safety features: There is a child safety lock and an automatic shut off with a beeping sound.

 - Cord length: 5 ft.

 Is Induction Cooking Better than Gas Or Electric and Why?